002 The Challenges of Semantic Consensus

 The attacker faces a moving target.
 Pre-computing a guaranteed universal attack becomes impossible.

-With these three mechanisms, GenLayer builds what we could call a robust truth architecture:
+With these three mechanisms, GenLayer builds what we could call a robust consensus architecture:

 Against collusion: commit-reveal.
-Temporal blindness turns truth into the only rational Schelling point.
+Temporal blindness turns the consensus target into the only rational Schelling point.

 Against semantic hacking: stochastic greyboxing.
 Parametric randomness makes universal attack generation computationally infeasible.